 These substantial insider purchases signaled strong confidence in the company’s future prospects.

-Following these transactions, Snowflake’s stock reached a high of $194/share in February of 2025, and analysts still think the stock is undervalued today.
+Following these transactions, Snowflake’s stock reached a high of $226/share in June of 2025, and analysts still think the stock is undervalued today.

 See what stocks analysts think are undervalued today >>>